linuxdeepin/deepin-album/assets/deepin-album/album/en_US/album.md

 ## Overview

-Album is a stylish and smooth photo management tool, supporting photo viewing and managing in various formats.
-You can sort your photos by date or timeline, add them to the Favorites or category them into different albums to manage photos in perfect order.
+Album is a stylish and smooth photo and video management tool, supporting photo and video viewing and managing in various formats.
+You can sort your photos and videos by date or timeline, add them to the Favorites or category them into different albums to manage photos and videos in perfect order.

 ![1|main](fig/album_main.png)